 Join us at the fifth annual Edith Chase Symposium.

-Join us on Friday afternoon at 4 p.m. to celebrate Ohio’s Crooked River with selected poetry readings at the Wick Poetry Center of Kent State University.
+Join us on Friday afternoon at 4 p.m. to celebrate the Resurrection of Ohio’s Crooked River, with poets from across Ohio, reading at the Poetry Park of Wick Poetry Center of Kent State University.

 The Edith Chase Lecture